doncoriolan/Video-Validation-Solution/README.md

   - Gunicorn: /tmp/gunicorn.log
   - Nginx: /var/log/nginx/{access.log, error.log}

 Currently, the logging level is hardcoded to DEBUG during development and can be defined in startup.sh for Gunicorn as well as inside the two Python scripts.
+From the Python logging documentation, the levels are as follows:
+CRITICAL: 50
+ERROR: 40
+WARNING: 30
+INFO: 20
+DEBUG: 10
+NOTSET: 0
+The numerically lower levels will print more information.